ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   delete
     Setting to :literal:`true` deletes the whole LANGUAGE block from the profile.

-    This option is only valid when :literal:`operation=update`\ , it is ignored for all other values of operation, including :literal:`operation=create`.
+    This option is only valid when :emphasis:`state=update`\ , it is ignored for all other values of state, including :emphasis:`state=create`.

-    This option is mutually exclusive with :literal:`primary` and :literal:`secondary`.
+    This option is mutually exclusive with :emphasis:`primary` and :emphasis:`secondary`.

     | **required**: False
     | **type**: bool